handsontable/spreadsheet-icons/README.md

 ## Documentation

-The documentation of the icon set is available on [Handsontable docs](https://handsontable.com/docs/demo-spreadsheet-icons.html).
+The documentation is available on
+[Handsontable docs](https://handsontable.com/docs/demo-spreadsheet-icons.html).

 ## Licensing